daviskeene/Portfolio/blog/files/hotplot-prioritize-thoughts.markdown

 title: The HotPlot- A Fun Way to Prioritize Ideas
 author: Davis Keene
 description: Everyone wants a way to prioritize their ideas and side projects, but doing so often feels tedious and unhelpful.
-Introducing the HotPlot: a way to organize your thoughts that feels... productive.
+Introducing the HotPlot, a way to organize your thoughts that feels right.
 path: hotplot-prioritize-thoughts
 date: July 8th, 2020
 categories: productivity